 Swimming in the Deschutes Right Up to Steelhead Falls

-Assuming you’ve come on a relative warm day, the main attraction of this outing is the chance to get in the water and swim.
+Assuming you’ve come on a relatively warm day, the main attraction of this outing is the chance to get in the water and swim.
 Steelhead Falls also has some great rock perches for cliff diving.

 The base of the falls results in a large, relatively calm pool that can be waist high in depth or many feet over your head if you swim closer to the falls (which I recommend you do).
-In fact on a crowded day you will probably see people swimming daringly right up to the base of the falls and climbing rocks on and behind some of the falls.

-The trail side of the river also has one main (but actually several) rock perch for cliff diving.
+The trail side of the river also has one main (but actually several) rock perch for cliff jumping.
 My kids and I had loads of fun making this plunge, which is the real deal.
-Obviously use caution especially if you are picking your own spot to jump into the water.

 If you want simply a calm day in the water, go the opposite direction of the falls, and make your way down the easy flowing Deschutes River and enjoy the scenery.

-Additional Tips for Steelhead Falls
+Additional Tips for Steelhead Falls Oregon

 • You can turn your visit to Steelhead Falls into a more extended 2.5 mile hike